j-haacker/cryoswath/docs/prerequisites.rst

 ~~~~~~~~~~~~~~~~~~~~

 First create a conda environment with pdemtools and then pip-install
-cryoswath (either editable like described above or from pypi).
+CryoSwath (either editable like described above or from pypi).

 .. code-block:: bash